itsmehari/Chrome-Tab-Organiser-Project/docs/user_guide.md

 On the options page, you can:

 - **Manage Sessions**: Save or restore your entire browser state (all windows and tabs).
 - **Configure Defaults**: Set preferences for auto-organization and default group colors.
+You can also set a custom "chunk size" to control how many tabs are placed in each new window during organization.
 - **Manage Data**: Reset all settings or clear your saved sessions and groups.